thomass171/tcp-22/README.md

 The UI is then available on 'http://localhost:8080/servermanager.html'.

+### Traffic

+The default/expected orientation of a vehicle is front at +x and +y up, like eg. 'loc'.
+(See ReferenceScene which uses the default orientation).

+For vehicles moving on a graph GraphMovingSystem calculates the correct 3D orientation, which depends on the orientation of the base model.
+The default orientation of a graph differs by a -90 degree y-rotation from the default vehicle orientation.

+Currently, a graph needs to know how models are oriented via
+GraphMovingComponent.customModelRotation
+for providing the visually correct rotation.

+The alternative to decouple the knowledge from a graph seems promising, but requires to use a common model orientation.
+That in turn leads to complexity with projected graphs (groundnet) which by nature have a different rotation strategy.

 ## Bundles

 Bundles are a well defined set of resources (files) that reside somewhere.